Sagarlokhande007/DLT_pro-1/README.md

 # DLT_pro-1

-# This is the 1st project that i have created, Using the HTML & CSS.
+# This is the 1st project(sidebar) that i have created, Using the HTML & CSS.